Earlier this week I got an email from Heroku that one of my postgres databases required maintenance. This is the email:

 See Heroku Postgres: Establish primary DB.
 Please replace COLOR in my variables with whatever is the name/color of you database.

-This will update DATABASE_URL to the new and correct credentials.
+DATABASE_URL to the new and correct credentials.
 After doing this my site was up and running again.
 This is something Heroku should have done automatically if they were going to make any changes on my behalf.

 I hope this helps others, or even myself in the future!